 - With regard to the initial GGBF discovery at PKCT, frogs "were apparently seeking over-winter shelter sites when they were found.
 Their presence at PKCT during the colder months of the year does not necessarily mean these frogs also feed and breed on the Site; they may have dispersed from surrounding properties" - "While providing at least some elements for GGBF, PKCT remains as a potentially dangerous site for frogs".....For the effective management of GGBF at PKCT, it is in PKCT's interests to facilitate the development of a Bell Frog Conservation Area nearby" - "As the Terminal occupies a long narrow peninsula, all frog entry to the site must be from the north.
 The most likely location for a Frog Conservation Area will be either on the northern boundary of the Terminal land or on land close by" - GGBF "species breeds opportunistically and responds to certain types of habitat disturbance that trigger movement and breeding" - With regard to the initial GGBF discovery at PKCT and subsequent sightings, it is noted that the northern inner harbour area has undergone significant development in recent years involving a high level of disturbance, construction and new operations.
-New port users such as the car industry has moved in and commenced operations, resulting in a significant increase in activity - In BEC's Plan of Management, BEC recommended the following: - Regarding the frogs in care, consideration to be given to breeding and tadpole harvesting, providing a potential for release
+New port users such as the car industry has moved in and commenced operations, resulting in a significant increase in activity - In BEC's Plan of Management, BEC recommended the following:

-This is a Controlled Document in SharePoint Controlled Documents Library
+This is a Controlled Document in SharePoint Controlled Documents Library UNCONTROLLED IF VIEWED OUTSIDE OF SHAREPOINT; valid for 48 Hours from time printed